trm/slate/source/index-internal.md

 ```

-This endpoint updates an existing taxonomy according to the attributes specified.
+This endpoint is used to update attributes and relationships on an existing taxonomy.

 ### HTTP Request